“If a horse can learn through trust and understanding,

 These professional years have been filled with training, re-educating and helping troubled horses.
 Competition hasn’t been a part of who I am.
 For this I am grateful for, as it has made me hone in and address each horse’s real troubles and needs – not necessarily the needs of ego and winning.
 So, to gain a good maneuver, I address the path to that maneuver from the very start.

-I now travel mostly in NSW, but also in ACT, WA, QLD, Germany and England, working with people and horses on an individual level to help people understand themselves and their horses better so that they can provide a learning environment that promotes calmness, confidence and focus.
+I now travel mostly throughout Australia (NSW, ACT, WA, QLD, VIC, TAS) and also Germany, England, and America working with people and horses on an individual level to help people understand themselves and their horses better so that they can provide a learning environment that promotes calmness, confidence and focus.
 I help people from beginners to people who lack confidence, to confident people in performance.

 There are other trainers whose philosophies have helped me shape my own ideas and my confidence in where I was going and what I was doing (Mark Rashid and Ross Jacobs).
 However, the way that I work and my technique is guided by my own unique experiences of teaching and training horses.